 Nationally, TSA set new record for guns caught at airport checkpoints last year

-Nationwide, TSA officers caught more firearms at checkpoints in 2019 than ever before in the agency’s 18-year history.
+Nationwide, TSA officers caught more firearms at checkpoints nationwide in 2019 than ever before in the agency’s 18-year history.
 In total, 4,432 firearms were discovered in carry-on bags or on passengers at checkpoints across the country last year, averaging about 12.1 firearms per day, approximately a 5% increase nationally in firearm discoveries from the total of 4,239 detected in 2018.
 Eighty-seven percent of firearms detected at checkpoints last year were loaded.

 Travelers who bring firearms to the checkpoint are subject to criminal charges from law enforcement and civil penalties from TSA.
 Even if a traveler has a concealed weapon permit, firearms are not permitted to be carried onto an airplane.
 However, travelers with proper firearm permits can travel legally with their firearms in their checked bags if they follow a few simple guidelines.

-Firearms caught at Wisconsin airports
+Firearms caught at Nebraska airports

 Firearms were caught at 278 airport checkpoints nationwide.
 The top five airports where TSA officers detected guns at checkpoints in 2019 were: Hartsfield-Jackson Atlanta International with 323; Dallas/Fort Worth International with 217; Denver International with 140; George Bush Houston Intercontinental with 138; and Phoenix Sky Harbor International with 132.